CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module INF.4 IT- cabling.md

 Two developments have to be considered:

 For one thing, bandwidth is getting cheaper and cheaper.
 As a result, services offered and purchased by third parties place ever greater demands on the capacity of IT cabling.
 After IT-typical services such as e-mail and WWW, voice and image transmission right through to digital TV are now becoming the content of IT network services.
 The increasing demand for bandwidth must be taken into account when selecting the quality of IT cabling.
 Secondly, the IT network becomes the carrier for more and more applications.
 All applications that can use the protocols and standards of the IT world are expected to use them.
 This means that an IT network and thus IT cabling will no longer serve as a carrier of communication between computers in the future.
 Telephony and applications, which have so far relied on their own, application-specific network technology, are being further developed to use uniform IT technology.
-These foreseeable developments mean that the number of connections must be planned accordingly and that no part of a building can be left out of the planning of IT cabling.
+These foreseeable developments mean that the number of connections has to be planned accordingly and that no part of a building can be left out any longer when planning an IT cabling.
 In addition, the internal cabling of a building must be designed to be flexible and expandable, since changing the use of rooms or parts of buildings will at the same time also constitute a change in the requirements for the grid connection.

 Despite standardization of the technique, it is sometimes necessary to schedule different or separate cables for particular applications.
 It will be appropriate or even necessary to use separate cables and switching technology for such applications, especially in applications requiring special safety such as alarm-giving technology or in the control of machines and systems.
 If the application areas have different protection requirements and can not be protected in another way (eg with VPNs), a separation should generally take place.